shawncal/endpoint/readme.md

 - `score.py`: Script running the inferencing code behind the endpoint.
 - `dockerfile`: Configuration file for the environment than runs on the AmlCompute (VM).

-To setup the RosettaFold endpoint run the following:
+To setup the RoseTTAFold endpoint run the following:

 1. Install the Azure ML CLI ([instructions](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli))
   - Test installation with `az --version`